rsp/node-tco/README.md

 This module lets you define deeply recursive functions without using any additional memory for stack frames.
 The recursion depth can grow infinitely and the memory consumption stays constant.

+Every function built with this module can call other functions in the same way as it calls itself (mutual recursion is identical to self recursion), and it doesn't have to know whether those functions are themselves build with this module or not.
+Also, from other functions it can be called like any other function.

 Background
 ----------
 Sometimes recursion can be conceptually preferable to describe certain problems.
 But to have an arbitrarily deep recursion we have to find a way to implement a recursive function as an iterative process.